Michael A. Scaperlanda

 - Scholarship: For information about Professor Scaperlanda's scholarship, view his Selected Works page.

 In recognition of his scholarly accomplishments, Professor Scaperlanda was named the Gene and Elaine Edwards Family Chair in Law in 2000.
-His latest book, published in 2009 by the Federal Judicial Center, is Immigration Law: A Primer.
-Earlier books include Recovering Self-Evident Truths: Catholic Perspectives on American Law, co-edited by OU law graduate, Professor Teresa Collett.
-Scaperlanda's articles have appeared in a number of journals, including the Connecticut Law Review, the Georgetown Immigration Law Journal, the Iowa Law Review, the Stanford Law and Policy Review, the Texas Review of Law and Politics, and the Wisconsin Law Review.
+His books include Immigration Law: A Primer and Recovering Self-Evident Truths: Catholic Perspectives on American Law, co-edited by OU law graduate, Professor Teresa Collett.
+Scaperlanda's articles have appeared in a number of journals, including the Connecticut Law Review, the Georgetown Immigration Law Journal, the Iowa Law Review, the Stanford Law and Policy Review, the Texas Law Review, the Texas Review of Law and Politics, and the Wisconsin Law Review.

-Professor Scaperlanda's current public service commitments include serving as a member of the Oklahoma Advisory Committee to the United States Commission on Civil Rights, as a member of the St. Gregory's University Board of Directors (where he serves on the Executive Committee and as Chair of the Board's Development Committee), and as a Scholar Participant in the Hispanic Cultural Institute of Oklahoma City and Norman.
+Professor Scaperlanda's current public service commitments include serving as a member of the Oklahoma Advisory Committee to the United States Commission on Civil Rights, as Vice Chair of the St. Gregory's University Board of Directors (where he serves on the Executive Committee and as Chair of the Board's Committee on the Board), and as a Scholar Participant in the Hispanic Cultural Institute of Oklahoma City and Norman.
 He has also served as chair of the Association of American Law School's Immigration Law Section, as chair of the Law Teacher's Section of the American Immigration Lawyers' Association, and as a member of the Oklahoma Bar Association's Legal Ethics Committee.

 At OU, Professor Scaperlanda teaches Constitutional Law, Immigration Law, a Jurisprudence seminar, and Professional Responsibility.